herbertagosto/code-skill/README.md

 * `skill.completion.wordBasedSuggestions`: Controls whether completions should be computed based on words in the document and from which documents they are computed.

-* `skill.completion.enableAllegroSkillFunctions`: Enable Allegro SKILL functions.
+* `skill.completion.enableAllegroSkillFunctions`: Controls whether to show Allegro SKILL functions.

-* `skill.completion.enableFrameworkIISkillFunctions`: Enable Framework II SKILL functions.
+* `skill.completion.enableFrameworkIISkillFunctions`: Controls whether to show Framework II SKILL functions.

-* `skill.completion.userCustomKeywords`: Configure user's own keywords.
-Use | char to separate.\
+* `skill.completion.userCustomKeywords`: Configure user's keywords.
+Use `|` char to separate.
- *Example: userKeyword1|userKeyword2.*

 * `skill.completion.maxNumberOfCompletions`: Limit the maximum number of completions produced.